 Reason #1: Insurance and bank terms

-Many factors get part of their financing from conventional banks and lending institutions.
+Many factors get most of their financing from conventional banks and other lending institutions.
 Furthermore, many use credit insurance to protect them from major invoice defaults.
-Most bank financing contracts and most credit insurance contracts exclude net 90 invoices specifically and prevent factors from financing them.
+Most bank financing contracts and credit insurance contracts have covenants that specifically exclude net-90 invoices.
+These covenants are ironclad and prevent factors from financing these invoices.

 Reason #2: Increased risk